OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Lastly, please note that for hybrid applications, one will have to check the JavaScript dependencies with RetireJS.
 Similarly for Xamarin, one will have to check the C# dependencies.

 When a library is found to contain vulnerabilities, then the following reasoning applies:
 - Is the library packaged with the application?
 Then check whether the library has a version in which the vulnerability is patched.
-If not, check wehther the vulnerability actually affects the application.
-If that is the case or might be the case in the future, then look for an alternative which provides similar funcitonality, but without the vulnerabilities.
+If not, check whether the vulnerability actually affects the application.
+If that is the case or might be the case in the future, then look for an alternative which provides similar functionality, but without the vulnerabilities.
 - Is the library not packaged with the application?
 See if there is a patched version in which the vulnerability is fixed.
-If this is not the case, check if the  implications of the vulnerability for the build-proces.
+If this is not the case, check if the  implications of the vulnerability for the build-process.
 Could the vulnerability impede a build or weaken the security of the build-pipeline?
 Then try looking for an alternative in which the vulnerability is fixed.

 When the sources are not available, one can decompile the app and check the jar files.
 When Dexguard or Proguard are applied properly, then version information about the library is often obfuscated and therefore gone.
-Otherwise you can still find the information very often in the comments of the java files of given libraries.
+Otherwise you can still find the information very often in the comments of the Java files of given libraries.
 Tools such as MobSF can help in analyzing the possible libraries packed with the application.
 If you can retrieve the version of the library, either via comments, or via specific methods used in certain versions, you can look them up for CVEs by hand.

 ##### Detecting the licenses used by the libraries of the application